ACC-HelloWorld/6-connecting-the-pieces/README.md

 ## Run command
 `pytest`

 You can also use the "Testing" sidebar extension to easily run individual tests.
+NOTE: For local testing, you may need to run `orchestrator_test.py` directly as a Python script rather than via `pytest` due to the interaction between subprocesses and the testing framework.
+We recommend running `orchestrator.py` directly as an additional debugging and troubleshooting step.